LGBTQ+ Family Building

 - IVF, using the eggs of one partner and fertilized using donor sperm, the embryo is implanted into the other partner.

-- IVF, using the eggs of one partner and fertilized using donor sperm, the embryo is implanted into a surrogate.
+- IVF, using the eggs of one partner and fertilized using donor sperm, the embryo is implanted into a gestational carrier.

 - IVF, using donor eggs and donor sperm, the embryo is implanted into one partner.

-- IVF, using donor eggs and donor sperm, the embryo is implanted into a surrogate.
+- IVF, using donor eggs and donor sperm, the embryo is implanted into a gestational carrier.

 Selecting a Sperm Donor